immutable/ts-immutable-sdk/examples/passport/wallets-with-nextjs-with-ethersjs/README.md

 yarn add ethers@^5.7.2
 ```

+add the `next.config.mjs` file to your gitignore so you don't commit the environment variables.

 add environment variables to the next.config.mjs file and populate any API keys and secrets e.g.

 ```